NAHLN/terminal-sync-vscode/lessons/02-files-directories.md

-Second, we can actually change our location to a different directory, so we are no longer located in our home directory.
+Second, we can actually change our location to a different directory, so we are no longer located in our Codespace directory.

 The command to change locations is `cd` followed by a directory name to change our working directory.
 `cd` stands for 'change directory', which is a bit misleading.
-The command doesn't change the directory;
-it changes the shell's current working directory.
+The command doesn't change the directory; it changes the shell's current working directory.
 In other words it changes the shell's settings for what directory we are in.
 The `cd` command is akin to double-clicking a folder in a graphical interface to get into that folder.